Bodo8/Boguslaw_accountant/README.md

 username: root
 password: admin

+You can test the application in the link browser:
+http: // localhost: 8080 / swagger-ui.html # / invoices

 Application - accountancy system.
 Our basic version of the system allowed to add (delete, modify and list) invoices, calculate income and VAT taxes.
 System allowed to generate PDF reports with taxes to be paid, was able to send email